umee-network/umee/docs/architecture/adr-001-umee-module.md

 > need to use a queue and the `Interchain Account` ICS standard will take care of
 > this for us.

+### Validator Delegation Set Parameter Changes

+TODO

+## Open Questions

+1. How will Umee handle situations where one or more validators in the validator delegation set leaves the validator set in the ATOM chain?
+2. How will Umee handle situations where one or more validators in the validator delegation set gets slashed for misbehavior in the ATOM chain?
+3. How will users reclaim their original ATOMs?
+4. How will Umee handle the situation where the cross-chain delegation cannot be made for indefinite period of time due to faulty relayers, liveness issues or other errors on the ATOM-based chain?

 ## Consequences

 ### Positive